 “Affected women need two layers of treatment: a first layer to conceive, and a second to prevent pregnancy loss after conception.”

 Autoimmune diseases can affect connective tissue, the tissue that binds together various tissues and organs.
 It can also affect the nerves, muscles, endocrine system, and gastrointestinal system.
 There are a large number of autoimmune diseases, with multiple sclerosis, Hashimoto’s thyroiditis, rheumatoid arthritis being some of the most common.

-Because abnormal immune function can affect fertility as well as miscarriage risk, affected women need two layers of treatment: a first layer to conceive, and a second to prevent pregnancy loss after conception.
+Because an abnormal immune function can affect fertility as well as miscarriage risk, affected women need two layers of treatment: a first layer to conceive, and a second to prevent pregnancy loss after conception.
 This is a very important point: it would not make sense to receive fertility treatment to get pregnant, only to experience an emotionally painful and potentially preventable pregnancy loss.

 NK Activated Cells

 Suffering a miscarriage can be a very distressing experience but for many women, their next pregnancy is a normal one.
 For women, however, who suffer a recurrent miscarriage, where they have three or more in a row, it can be utterly devastating.

 More frustrating still is that in many cases – more than half – doctors are unable to find an underlying cause or offer more than just a handful of options for treatment.

 Now researchers from Warwick University claim to have made a breakthrough.
 Not only by making a firmer case for the role of natural killer (NK) immune cells in some cases of recurrent miscarriage, but also in bridging the gap between scientists and the medical profession in what has become a controversial area of research.